A guide to Alameda ADU building regulations in California

 Accessory Dwelling Units (ADUs) in Alameda are allowed under state law, and a single-family home may construct at least one ADU.
 ADUs are allowed on residential properties that have an existing or proposed single-family home or an existing multi-family building.

-Do I need a permit for an ADU in Alameda?
+Do I need a permit for an Alameda ADU?

 Yes, a permit is required to construct an Accessory Dwelling Unit (ADU) in Alameda.
 The permit process will vary depending on the type of ADU you are constructing and the regulations in place in your specific location.
 At Type Five, we handle the entire permit process for you.

-How long does it take to get a permit for an ADU in Alameda?
+How long does it take to get a permit for an Alameda ADU?

 The length of time it takes to obtain a permit for an Accessory Dwelling Unit (ADU) in Alameda will vary depending on several factors, such as the complexity of the project, the availability of city staff to review and approve the permit application, and whether the ADU meets the requirements of the city's ADU ordinance.
 In general, it is recommended that you allow at least several weeks to several months for the permit process.